 Once the lease expires, or if the lease is a month-to-month, the Georgia eviction notice is 30-days to the tenant without the landlord having to identify any reason for the eviction so long as it is not for a discriminatory or retaliatory purpose.

-In any event, If the tenant does not comply, then the landlord needs to go to court to obtain a dispossessory warrant or affidavit.
+In any event, If the tenant does not comply with the notice, then the landlord needs to go to court to obtain a dispossessory warrant, also called a dispossessory affidavit.

 The affidavit is made at the magistrate’s court under oath and must state the following: